SaiKanthDacha/SaiKanthDacha/_pages/about.md

 ## Skills

-Over the years, the projects that I've worked on have ranged from numerical/computational to heavily experimental.
+The projects that I have worked on over the years have ranged from purely numerical/computational to heavily experimental.
 I have experience working in experimental optics laboratories, including the use of laser systems, fiber and free-space optics, imaging systems, high-speed measurements, automated data acquisition and data analysis.
 On the numerical side, I'm comfortable with the use of MATLAB/Python for numerical simulations of guided wave systems.
 For more on the projects that I have taken up over the years, please visit the [Projects](https://skdacha.com/projects/) page.

 ## Other Interests